TanStack/table/README.md

 - Vastly larger and improved API
 - Better controlled state management
 - Better support for server-side operations
+- Complete (but optional) data pipeline control
-- Agnostic Core (+ other framework adapters!)
+- Agnostic Core
+- Framework Adapters

 ## Migration

-Currently migration will involve rewrites to:

-- Any table logic and API surrounding the `useTable` hook
+There are a fair amount of breaking changes (they're worth it, trust us!):

+- Turns out that TypeScript makes your code **a lot** better/safer, but also usually requires breaking changes to architecture.
-- Any custom plugins must be rewritten to wrap/compose the new `useTable` hook
+- Plugin system has been removed so plugins must be rewritten to wrap/compose the new `useTable` hook.
+Contact us if you need help!
-- Table markup API must be rewritten to use the new API.
-Don't worry, this is not as big of a deal as it sounds :)
+- Column configuration options have changed, but only slightly.
+- Table options are mostly the same, with some larger changes around optional state management/control and data pipeline control
+- The `tableInstance` while similar in spirit to v7 has been reconfigured to be much faster.

 ## Todo (in order of priority)

-- [ ] Rewrite Core
+- [x] Rewrite Core
   - [x] Core
   - [x] Columns
   - [x] Headers